chango/inferno/doc/index.rst

 ----------------------

 In its simplest form, you can think of Inferno as a query language for **large** amounts of structured text.

-That structured text could be lines of json, or a CSV file, etc.
+That structured text could be a CSV file, or file containing lines of valid JSON, etc.

 ::